Soft-Contact/resto/specs/resto_json_api.md

 * ``includeArticles`` - flag for including articles in results
 * ``includeCustomers`` - flag for including customers in results
 * ``includeBaseData`` - flag for including restaurant base data (contact and open hours) in results
+* ``includeAllRestaurants`` - flag for including all restaurants with status field shown.
+If not defined, lists only ACTIVE restaurants.

 response: